XikunJiang/xikunjiang.github.io/_pages/about.md

 News
 ------
+- **[Oct.
+2025]** Our paper "Zero-Knowledge Quantized Weighted Majority Algorithm" has been ACCEPTED as a FULL RESEARCH PAPER at IEEE Trustcom2025!
 - **[Jul.
 2025]** Published [AngleMe – Perfect Portrait Guide](https://angle-me.github.io/): capture your best angle every time!
 AngleMe guides you to perfect portraits with real-time feedback and smart camera tools.
 - **[Jun.
 2025]** Our paper "Mixture-of-Experts based Model Market" has been accepted by the DEC - 3rd Data EConomy Workshop, VLDB 2025!
 - **[May.
 2025]** Published [DineMate](https://dinemate.net/): your smart foodie sidekick.
 It helps you decide what to eat!
 No more dinner decision spirals.
 Try it at 🔗 https://dinemate.net/ — and let me know what you think!